rauno56/robserver/README.md

 #### DB

 - `ROBSERVER_PG_ADDR`: connection string for the PostgreSQL server.
+Defaults to `postgres://postgres@127.0.0.1/robserver`.
 - `ROBSERVER_MAX_QUERY_SIZE`: maximum number of payloads taken from the internal buffer to be processed and stored.
 Making it bigger than the buffer size has no effect.
+Defaults to `1000`.

 ## JSON payload shape